October 19, 2021

-How can the learning and development employers support their workers in creating more holistically beneficial lives?
+How can the learning and training development employers support their workers in creating more holistically beneficial lives?
 Lives that allow them to be more satisfied with and more productive in their workplaces?
 Here are three suggestions.

-Our recent experiences of working from home have clearly shown that high-quality, productive work can be done outside the office.
+Our recent experiences of working from home have clearly shown that high-quality, productive work without can be done outside the office.
 Working from home has many advantages.
 So, unless the job requires in-person, hands-on activity, it can be done on a hybrid schedule: some in/some out of the workplace.